Author: Hopedale

 Sunday Service, May 15: “The Game of Life.”

 In the “game of life,” people have certain assumptions about “the rules” and certain expectations of the outcomes (though some believe in a theistic God who “controls the board”).
 But we all encounter game-changers that surprise, frustrate, and challenge us.
 This message explores game-changers/changes as the best possibilities for spiritual growth.
 Guest: Donne Hayden.
-Service … Continued
+Service … Continue reading Sunday Service, May 15: “The Game of Life.”

 Sunday Service May 1: “Beltane.”